amir-arad/muaddib/docs/plugin-hooks.md

 #### considrations when writing a panel:

- - Some panels are singleton ( filesystem ), some are multiton ( code editor ).
- - singleton panels need to expose commands for setting their state (FileSystemPanel.focusFile)
- - multiton panels need to handle parameters as part of opening/focusing them. (openCodeEditor('../index.tsx')), these parameters need to be their unique id
+ - When defining a panel we must consider what ID should be considered when deciding wether to focus an existing instance or open a new one ( code editor tabs are focused instead of opened when its the same file path, filepanel is always focused )
- - **do we see any exampe of multiton not centered around a file? ( maybe preview is cenetered on export? )**
+ - **do we see any exampe of multi instance panel not centered around a file? ( maybe preview is cenetered on export? )**

 ### **SerializableCommands**